 The Company maintains ownership guidelines for the directors to encourage the alignment of their interests with the long-term interests of the Company's shareholders.
 Each director is required to maintain a minimum ownership interest in the Company.
 The guideline ownership level is a number of shares of Common Stock having a value equal to at least five times the cash component of the annual base compensation for each director.
-Each director met the ownership guidelines at December 31, 2019.
+Each director met the ownership guidelines at December 31, 2020, with the exception of Ms. Conjeevaram who was appointed as a director on January 11, 2021.
 The holdings of the directors are summarized in the table entitled "Security Ownership of Certain Beneficial Owners" below.